Krusen/ErgastApi.Net/README.md

 The `Offset` property specifies an offset into the result set (i.e. start from this position).
 If not set it defaults to zero.

-The response object returned from `ErgastClient.ExecuteAsync()` contains the following information to help you with paging:
+The response object returned from `ErgastClient.GetResponseAsync()` contains the following information to help you with paging:

 - `Limit` and `Offset` (the values used for the response)
 - `TotalResults`